-In many cases, it is desirable to appoint one irrespective of the legal requirement to do so, although the DPO has the same legal status whether the appointment is voluntary or mandatory.
+In many cases, it is desirable to appoint a DPO irrespective of the legal requirement to do so, although the DPO has the same legal status whether the appointment is voluntary or mandatory.

-An audit should determine whether a DPO is mandatory and has been appointed.
-If there is a DPO, the audit should also examine whether the role is positioned appropriately and the individual is capable of delivering against the GDPR’s requirements.
+An audit should determine whether a DPO is mandatory, has been appointed, and is positioned appropriately and capable of delivering against the GDPR’s requirements.

 5. Roles and responsibilities

-An audit should examine the extent to which roles and responsibilities are defined and established throughout the organisation, and consider the training and awareness measures that are in place – and records of their deployment and effectiveness – as well as the onboarding and offboarding processes.
+An audit should examine the roles and responsibilities defined throughout the organisation, the training and awareness measures in place, and the effectiveness of onboarding and offboarding processes.

 6. Scope of compliance

 The scope of compliance must be clearly defined, taking into account all data processing in which the organisation is involved as a controller or processor, as well as any data-sharing activity.

 All databases containing personal data, all processing activities and all extraterritorial/cross-border processing should be identified to determine the scope of compliance.
 An audit should examine these activities.

 Article 30 of the GDPR requires controllers to maintain records of all processing activities.
 An audit should examine these records to determine how well each data processing principle is established for each process that involves personal data, taking into account the lawful bases for processing, any processes for which a DPIA is mandatory, and for which processes a DPIA might help establish data protection by design and by default.

 For most organisations, complying with the GDPR will require a lot of documentation, such as a data protection policy, data breach notification procedure, subject access request forms and procedures, DPIAs, and consent forms to demonstrate compliance.
 The size and complexity of your organisation determines the amount of documentation required.